Furlanis/test/SAFIRA.md

 The STORYTELLER opens all cards in a column, narrates the story connecting these encounters and rolls a single d20 to determine the Encounter Difficulty Check (EDC) for this entire column
 (i.e. all encounters in that column will now have the same EDC)

-**Players will attempt to resolve individual cards within the current column using the standard game mechanics**
+**Players will attempt to resolve individual cards within the current column**

-A)The next player in turn order chooses what encounter to engage
-B) Narrates their actions

-C) Rolls 1d20, applies bonuses, and checks against the EDC range.
-        (As usual other players may assist with their bonuses)
+A)Start from the bottom encounter.

+B)All players roll their DC roll.
+  -Apply Card Bonuses and Ability bonuses-

-D)If the encounter is resolved it is fliced face down, if it is not, it remains face up.
+C)Player(s) who resolved the encounter conclude the narration, the encounter remains face up.

-E)Players take turns facing encounters within the same column.
-Each player attempts one encounter.
-If successful, the encounter is resolved (flipped face down).
+ELSE
+If all players failed to resolve the encounter, they can freely narrate their failures.
+The encounter is flipped face down.

+D)Players move to the next encounter upward.

-If all players fail an encounter in a column, or if all encounters in a column are resolved, the party advances to the next column to the left.
+E)When all encounters in a story column have been engaged, the next player in the party opens the next story column to the left and narrates it.
+REPEAT Story Column Resolutions.

 Every player must act as the "Dungeon Master" (STORYTELLER) for at least one full column of encounters.